 3. How do I prepare for grad school interview?

 The best way to prepare is to research sample grad school interview questions, like the ones we list in our blog, and start brainstorming talking points you can use.
 Then, we strongly advise you to set up mock interviews where you can practice answering questions in a realistic setting.
-The mock interview will also help you practice non-verbal interview behavior like eye contact.
+It's also smart to check out questions asked by specific schools, for example, Stanford graduate school interview questions.

 4. What questions do interviewers ask in graduate school interview?